-The tips below should come in handy if you’re looking for a good Japanese auto service shop in your area.
+The following tips should be of help when choosing a Japanese auto service shop in your area:

 It’s quite possible that a friend or family member of yours has had their car repaired recently.
-Ask them about the auto repair shop they used.
+Ask them about the car repair service they used.
 How would they rate the quality of the job?
 Word-of-mouth is one of the most powerful ways to prove a business can satisfy its customers.
-If people recommend a certain service, it’s because they’ve had a great experience with it.
-The shop might be small and not very well known, but you’ll be glad someone recommended it to you once you get there.
+People will often recommend a service because they had a great experience with it.
+While the recommended shop may be small and not well-known, you’ll be glad about the recommendation once you get there.

-Maybe your friends or family provided a good recommendation, but you find that the garage does not service your make.
-Now you must check out online reviews, which are quite similar to word-of-mouth.
+Maybe your friend or family member recommended a certain garage, but you find that they don’t cover your specific make.
+You will need to turn to online reviews, which are another version of word-of-mouth.
 Check out unbiased consumer reviews from sites such as Angie’s List, where you’ll find the opinions of different customers regarding a certain mechanic/repair shop in your area.
 Take a good look at customer complaints and use your judgement to determine their validity.

 Size of operation

 Large-scale auto repair shops will usually charge higher prices because they have higher overhead costs to meet.
 Additionally you might not find the same level of care at such shops as you will in smaller, family-owned garages, In a smaller auto service shop, you may find that the owner himself/herself will take on the repair job, so you can expect greater attention and care for your vehicle.
 Not all large-scale operations are going to be bad of course, but a smaller operation is what you should go for if you want a more personalized experience.

 You may want to take your car around different repair shops to get estimates before settling on one.
 In that way, you can avoid overpaying for repair work, and you could indeed make significant savings.
 Avoid, however, choosing a repair service with price as the basis.
 Make quality of services the main deciding factor if you want to avoid future repair costs resulting from a bad repair job.